shpradeep/packts/README.md

 # Project Description:

 1 .
-Command line script is created to get the Products info from the API provided by PACKTS.
-2 .
-Run Commans to get the products into DB table (Table: product) 3 .
-Create Account onto website
+Command line script is created to get the Products info from the API provided by PACKTS.<br /> 2 .
+Run Commans to get the products into DB table (Table: product).<br /> 3 .
+Create Account onto website.<br />
 4 .
-Login with email & password
+Login with email & password.<br />
 5 .
-Checkout the Products List.
+Checkout the Products List.<br />